ritaal95/TNBC/README.md

 # Requirements

-To run the scripts it is required R (programming language with the following packages installed:
+To run the scripts it is required R (programming language) with the following packages installed:

+- readxl
+- tidyverse
+- corrplot
+- RColorBrewer
--
+- TCGAbiolinks
--
+- SummarizedExperiment

 # Performed Analysis for the paper